-I answered the phone to the voice of my sergeant, Jay Morgan.
-Morgan told me about a body Patrol found in Cameron Park at the end of Wallace Lake Road in south Caddo Parish.
-A dead body could mean a lot of different things: suicide, drowning, medical problem, or murder, and it was our job to figure out which one applied to the current situation.
-I was still in my work clothes from celebrating Leap Year, so I jumped in the shower, then threw on my call out shirt and some jeans.
-When I got in my car, I called Dispatch to find out what was going on.
-Dispatcher Joyce Terry told me some kids called in about a suspicious looking bundle of laundry at the park, and when patrol got there, they found a body wrapped inside the bundle.
-CSI, the Coroner and my captain were already there.
+I jumped in the shower, threw on my call-out shirt and jeans, and kissed my wife.
+I jumped in my car and called Dispatch to find out what was going on.
+Dispatcher Joyce Terry told me some kids called in about a suspicious looking bundle of laundry laying in the grass at the park, and when patrol got there, they found a body wrapped inside the bundle.
+CSI, the Coroner, and my captain were already there.

-A Sheriff’s Office truck and box trailer backed up near the bundle, and deputies unloaded a generator, flood lights, and frames to drape the scene.
+A Sheriff’s Office truck and box trailer backed up near the bundle, and deputies unloaded more floodlights, and frames to drape off the scene.
 When the drapes were set and the flood lights on, three Deputy Coroners and CSI John McCain went to work cutting through the layers of the bundle while the rest of us looked on.
 They cut through two comforters, some sheets, and a mattress cover to reveal a man.
 The white male was dressed for cold weather in a hood, jacket, several shirts, a pair of pants under overalls, and heavy boots.
 A single brown gardener’s glove was stuck to his back.
 He had a goatee, and his head was covered in blood.
-When they cut his clothes away, they found a one inch wound in his upper left chest and an exit wound in his back.
+When they cut his clothes away, they found a one-inch wound in his upper left chest and an exit wound in his back.
 Morgan suggested a sword.
 Captain said a spear.
 McCain thought it could have come from an arrow.
 The victim had tattoos on his arms and all over his body.
 Along with his rings, he wore several necklaces, one being a pentagram.
 His hair was shaved on both sides of his head but long in the middle.

 A detective’s first task at a homicide scene is to identify the victim.
 The Deputy Coroners emptied the man’s many pockets.
 An ID or driver’s license would have made things easier, but he didn’t even have a wallet.

 Matt Lucky was the lead detective.
-He had a knack for matching criminals to crimes.
-I looked over his shoulder and took notes as one of the Deputy Coroners showed him a pocket knife taken from the dead man’s pants.
-Etched on the blade was “Tritta did it”.
+Matt had a knack for matching criminals to crimes.
+I looked over his shoulder and took notes as one of the Deputy Coroners showed him a pocketknife taken from the dead man’s pants.
+The knife had “Tritta did it” etched on the blade.
 We had to look twice to get the spelling right.
 With that tiny piece of information, I called Dispatch and spoke to Joyce Terry again.
 I asked Joyce if she could run the nickname Tritta for me.
-In seconds, she came back with the name Rodney Christopher Nordby.
-A minute later, she sent his photograph to my phone.
-While we were still trying to figure out if Nordby was the victim, Detective Jeremy Prudhome arrived and recognized Nordby.
+In seconds she came back with the name Rodney Christopher Nordby, and she sent a photograph of Nordby to my phone.
+While we were still trying to determine if Nordby was the victim, Detective Jeremy Prudhome arrived and recognized his body.

 “Wait until CSI confirms his identity from his thumb print.”